What is an LWRP?

 An approved LWRP reflects community consensus and provides a clear direction for appropriate future development.
 It establishes a long-term partnership among local government, community-based organizations, and the State.
 Also, funding to advance preparation, refinement, or implementation of Local Waterfront Revitalization Programs is available under Title 11 of the New York State Environmental Protection Fund Local Waterfront Revitalization Program (EPF LWRP) among other sources.
 In addition, State permitting, funding, and direct actions must be consistent, to the maximum extent practicable, with an approved LWRP.
 Within the federally defined coastal area, federal agency activities are also required to be consistent with an approved LWRP.
 This “consistency” provision is a strong tool that helps ensure all government levels work in unison to build a stronger economy and a healthier environment.

 Meeting agendas, minutes, draft LWRP components, maps, and charts will be posted here as they become available.
-Currently, no such documents exist as work has no such work has yet commenced on this project.

 The Waterfront Revitalization Area (WRA) will be decided by a representative committee.
 The current working (unofficial and unadopted) WRA is depicted below.